Free Annual Credit Reports

 For your convenience, a sample Free Annual File Disclosure Instructions & Request Form is available online.
 Additionally, you can submit your free of charge request toll-free by calling (1) 800-324-7700, or you mail a written request to: Attention: Free Annual File Disclosure, Employment Background Investigations, Inc. (EBI), PO Box 629, Owings Mills MD 21117.

-Please be advised that the consumer file we provide to you was prepared at the time of your application and may not depict the most current information.
+Please be advised that the consumer file we provide to you was provided at the time of your application and may not depict the most current information.

 Please note that all copies of these reports will be delivered by mail only.
 To preserve the confidentiality of your personal information, a copy of your current driver license or recent utility bill must be provided in order for EBI to send correspondence to an alternate or new address.